Yusuf5041/SurvivalGame/README.txt

 The solution is contained in two folders:

-Build:
+FinalBuild:

 	This contains the executable file.
-Open the application file called 'experimentation'.
+Open the application file called 'experimentation'
-	This requires the use of Unity in order to run so ensure Unity is installed on your computer: https://unity3d.com/get-unity/download

-	1) Ensure Unity is installed
-	2) Run the executable 'experimentation'

 	Please ensure you have a mouse and keyboard to use the solution (play the game).

 HealthUp:

 	This containes the entire Unity project, the scripts can be viewed without Unity, however if you want to view the entire project Unity must be installed.

+	You can install Unity at: https://unity3d.com/get-unity/download

 	To navigate to the scripts I created for the solution, got to:

 	HealthUp --> Assets --> Scripts